msveshnikov/cyberia/README.md

 # TODO

--   only allow put tile to empty space
+-   only allow generate tile to empty space
 -   allow mouse panning (on map) with progressive loading of tiles in viewport